DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 # AI based Unmanned Entrance Control System for COVID-19 Protection
 ### Project Outline

-1. Facial Mask Detection
+1. Facial mask detection
 2. Measure body temperature with a thermal imaging camera
-3. Record of COVID-19 epidemiological investigation App
+3. Recording personal data on mobile apps for COVID-19 epidemiological investigation

 * If one of the three is not satisfied, warning sound is generated and entrance is blocked.